 *Pro Tip – to give your case study a twist, make it into a video.
 Vidyard is a great free tool.

-Create urgency and excitement
+Create urgency and excitement to help customers into a quick decision

 If visitors don’t feel a sense of urgency to buy now, the chance of them returning to a website are reduced dramatically.
 This is why it’s so important to optimise your site to convert on the first go.